Topological Data Analysis Applications in Natural Language Processing: A Survey: Theoretical Approaches

 \subsubsection{Semantic Topological Space}

-A \textbf{semantic topological space} is a conceptual framework used to represent and analyze the relationships between meanings (semantics) of words, phrases, or other linguistic units in a topological or shape structure.
+A \textbf{semantic topological space} is a conceptual framework used to represent and analyze the relationships between the meanings (semantics) of words, phrases, or other linguistic units in a topological or shape structure.
 This representation involves mapping these units into a mathematical space where the distance or structure between them reflects semantic similarity or other relationships (i.e., Euclidean space $\to$ Topological space).

-Due to the limitations of traditional clustering algorithms in capturing semantic relationships within texts, \citet{chiang2007discover} utilizes TDA and represents semantic space as a simplicial complex of Euclidean space.
-This technique captures the coherent topics of a document in the connected component dimension ($\beta_0$), representing the semantic topological space \cite{chiang2007discover}.
-Similarly, \citet{karlgren2014semantic} visualizes the topological semantic space of text using Mapper which identifies the topical density of the space.
+Karlgren et al. \cite{karlgren2014semantic} visualizes the topological semantic space of text using Mapper, which identifies the topical density of the space.
 To capture topological properties, they train two semantic spaces in a specific topical domain \cite{karlgren2014semantic}.
 One space was trained only on articles of similar topics, and the other on introductory paragraphs of those same articles.
 Findings reveal that clusters of main concepts remained close for the space trained only on articles of similar topics.
 For the other topological space, the main concepts were randomly distributed \cite{karlgren2014semantic}.
+This suggests that semantic topological space can be better captured with richer and denser data than with sparser data.